 The inspiration is from a Videojug video that no longer exists.
 How do I know?
 I checked.
 I first published this Asian coleslaw recipe on February 16, 2008, I figured it deserved a reboot with better photos so it made sense to check if the Videojug link was still good.
 I landed on a 404 page.
 I searched Videojug for Asian coleslaw, there were zero results, so, I have removed the link.
 I still want to give credit though so the reference to Videojug stays.

-The inspiration is from Videojug.
-I always thought that ALL THAT OLIVE OIL was necessary to make raw vegetables edible but it seems not.
+I always thought that a river of olive oil was necessary to make raw vegetables edible but it seems not.
 As long as the combination of vegetables is right and the dressing is good, a salad can be a wonderful thing.
-I modified the Videojug recipe, of course, to suit my preferences.
-Instead of white cabbage, I used Chinese cabbage (pechay baguio).
-I also changed the sugar-vinegar ratio in the dressing to 1:1.
-My potted mint had died so I had to do without it.
-Mint or no mint, the coleslaw turned out well.
-We had it with pork cooked a la teriyaki last night and dinner was great.
+I modified the now-gone Videojug recipe, of course, to suit my preferences.
+Instead of white cabbage, I used Chinese cabbage (pechay Baguio).
+I also changed the dressing and used lime juice instead of rice vinegar.
+My potted mint has died so I had to do without it.
+Instead, I used Thai basil.
+I added garnish too in the form of toasted cashew nuts and sesame seeds.

 For the salad

 Place the cabbage leaves, julienned carrot, mung bean sprouts, half of the cashew nuts, half of the sesame seeds and half of the Thai basil in a salad bowl.

 In a small bowl, stir together all the ingredients for the dressing until the sugar is melted.